voucherifyio/voucherify-js-sdk/packages/sdk/README.md

 # 🦸 TypeScript

-Voucherify.js maintains types for our latest API.
+Voucherify JS SDK maintains types for our latest API.

 Import Voucherify as a default import (not `* as Voucherify`).